 Are you an adviser?
 Go to Unbiased Pro

-• Vanguard primarily offers investment in its own range of funds and does not provide a trading option for individual stocks or shares.
-Instead, it focuses on low-cost investments.
+• Vanguard is a low-cost investing platform that focuses on its own range of funds - it does not provide a trading option for individual stocks or shares.

 • Unbiased can match you with a financial adviser to help you build a strategy tailored to your financial goals.